 The Big Ticket has been introduced to all students at UT Austin.
 The ticket is $175 and it lets you reign free in all sporting fixtures.
 It’s an amazing way to make friends with similar interests and beliefs.
 You can learn a lot too from people with more experience in football, basketball and baseball than you can ever imagine.
 If you don’t loathe sports, once you get involved in the supporter lifestyle, you’ll leaving Austin loving them instead.

 Social Scene Spreads to Off-Campus

-Given that many students are choosing to take the off-campus route to living and studying at Austin.
-Campus is slowly becoming an obsolete hub for students.
-North campus provides a cheaper alternative to dorms, in the form of off-campus apartments such as Hyde Park apartments.
-Many international students require this option for numerous reasons, with numbers of those students increasing; the demand is slowly rising for accommodation close to UT Austin west campus apartments.
+Given that many students are choosing to take the off-campus route to living and studying at Austin, north campus provides a cheaper alternative to dorms.
+Many international students require this option for numerous reasons, with numbers of those students increasing; the demand is slowly rising for accommodation close to UT Austin campus.
 This means that friends will be scattered across the city and you won’t be short for fun from midtown to downtown.

 If you’re not convinced that Austin is the best social atmosphere in the country; there’s little that can be done.
 You’ll just have to experience it for yourself, don’t say you weren’t warned of it’s awesome energy.

 "Location, price, and value.
 Responsive to resident's request.
 Their buildings are older but well maintained.
 It's not as fancy compared to the brand-new high rises apartments in the area, but I'd rather keep more cash in my pocket..."